-Glastonbury Festival 2022 packing list: What you can - and can't - take in
+Glastonbury Festival 2023 packing list: What you can and can't take in as vapes added to banned list

 Those of you lucky enough to have a ticket will be spending up to five whole days at the Pilton site, so bringing the right supplies is important.